Event forwarding

 Event forwarding is a feature designed to make HyperDbg a tool for log gathering and analyzing system behavior.
 This way, you can use HyperDbg for #DFIR purposes.

-You can use event forwarding to forward the event monitoring result from your internal system to an external source, e.g., File, NamedPipe, or TCP Socket.
+You can use event forwarding to forward the event monitoring result from your internal system to an external source, e.g., File, NamedPipe, TCP Socket, or DLL (binary) module.

 Thanks a lot to Samir for his valuable suggestions that make this feature available.